 - It's often difficult to correct a bad layout without making major changes to the house and thus spending a lot of money.

 - Bad layouts include a staircase that’s facing the door, adjoining bedrooms, and no views from one room to another.

 - Keep in mind that you'll likely sell the home at some point, and a bad layout could make it more challenging to sell.

 Inside Stairway Facing the Entrance

-Practically speaking, being greeted by a stairway immediately upon entering the home is confrontational and off-putting to most people.
-It's just there, smack dab in front of your face, and it's annoying.
+Practically speaking, being greeted by a stairway immediately upon entering the home is confrontational and off-putting to some people.
+Visually pleasing stairways are wide, well lit, and off to the side.

 Hallway Facing the Entrance

 An entrance is important because it forms a first impression.
 Buyers make up their minds within a few seconds of entering a home.
 It might not be a conscious decision, but buyers feel either good or bad when they walk in the door.